whisthq/STUN-server/README.md

 Fractal STUN server(s) are all hosted on AWS Lightsail instances running Ubuntu 18.04.
 To create a new STUN server instance:

 - Create an Ubuntu 18.04 OS-only instance from the AWS Lightsail platform.
-You should have your own AWS IAM -- if you don't, you can request one.
+You should have your own AWS IAM and can use it to log in.
+If you don't, you can request one.
 - Create a Static IP and attach it to your instance.
 - Go to your instance's networking and open SSH on the regular port 22, and TCP and UDP on port 48800.
 You should remove everything else.